-Year 9 is a key transition year and in keeping with your child's growing sense of independence and developing maturity more will be demanded of them especially in accepting responsibility, being accountable, responding to challenging learning opportunities, pursuing academic excellence in their Power of 9 course and achieving in a diverse range of learning situations.
+Year 9 is a key transition year, in keeping with your child's growing sense of independence, more will be expected of them in accepting responsibility, being accountable, responding to challenging learning opportunities, pursuing academic excellence in their Power of 9 course and achieving in a diverse range of learning situations.

-Year 9 should be seen as an opportunity to learn and apply skills, explore new curriculum areas and make new connections as your child develops more extended working and friendship groups within the School and their local community and the world at large.
-Importantly it is an opportunity to develop the personal and academic skills and knowledge to help them successfully progress into the Senior School Years 10-12.
+Year 9 should be seen as an opportunity to learn and apply skills, explore new curriculum areas and make new connections as your child develops extended working and friendship groups within the School and their local community and the world at large.
+Importantly, it is an opportunity to develop the personal and academic skills and knowledge to help them progress into the Senior School Years 10-12.
 You can assist your child in this important process by: